 Where MPS are the most beneficial for small businesses is often in the IT support space from outsourced technical support to break-fix onsite, to remote monitoring and management support services.
 These service companies seek to provide higher levels of customer services outside of some typical desktop or operating system support.
 These services are all delivered through a predictable monthly agreement called a Service Level Agreement or SLA.
 SLAs are a contract between yourself and your provider that outlines the expectations for their response time, so you have a clearly defined time to resolution for IT issues that arise.

 MSPs make it easy for your staff to focus on their actual day jobs, not chasing down incident reports, troubleshooting IT issues, or waiting on hold with your Mediocre provider to get your problem resolved.
-MSPs typically offer a retainer service which delivers a cost-effective way to bring a little added insurance to your IT environment.
+MSPs typically offer a retainer service that delivers a cost-effective way to bring a little added insurance to your IT environment.
 You might be wondering how to determine if your small Boise business would benefit for a managed service provider?
 We get this question a lot from potential customers, so here are a few ways an MSP can help your business thrive:

 5 Signs Your Business Need a Managed Service Provider for Your Small Business